peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 ### GetLowBit
     @Deprecated public int GetLowBit()
 Deprecated.
-<div class='deprecationComment'>This method may overflow.
-Use GetLowBitAsEInteger instead.</div>
+This method may overflow.
+Use GetLowBitAsEInteger instead.

 **Returns:**